-In the Senate Committee hearing, representatives of Boyd Gaming Corporation, managers of Boot Hill Casino and the Kansas Crossing Casino, Hollywood Casino and Penn National Gaming, Unified Government of Wyandotte County, and a principal of Kansas Crossing Casino testified in support of the bill.
+In the Senate Committee on Federal and State Affairs hearing, representatives of Boyd Gaming Corporation, managers of Boot Hill Casino and the Kansas Crossing Casino, Hollywood Casino and Penn National Gaming, Unified Government of Wyandotte County, and a principal of Kansas Crossing Casino testified in support of the bill.
 Written-only proponent testimony was provided by a representative of FanDuel.